drinosaret/vn-club-resources/Readme.md

 ## Features

-- 15+ setup guides for essential tools (Textractor, Yomitan, Anki, and more)
+- **Guides** - 15+ setup guides for essential tools (Textractor, Yomitan, Anki, and more)
-- Browse and search the full VNDB catalog with filtering and detail pages
+- **Browse** - Search and filter the full VNDB catalog with detail pages for VNs, characters, staff, and producers
-- Personalized VN recommendations based on your VNDB list
+- **Recommendations** - Personalized VN recommendations based on your VNDB list
-- VNDB user stats lookup
+- **Stats** - VNDB user stats lookup with reading history and analytics
+- **Word of the Day** - Daily Japanese vocabulary with definitions, pitch accent, conjugations, example sentences from VNs, kanji breakdown with readings and compounds, related VNDB tags, and bilingual example sentences
-- Aggregated VN news feed
+- **News** - Aggregated VN news feed
-- Kana quiz for beginners
+- **Quiz** - Kana quiz for beginners
+- **Discord bot** - Daily Word of the Day and VN of the Day posts
+- **Just for Fun** - Tier list maker, 3x3 collage creator, and VN roulette
-- Full-text search across all content
+- **Full-text search** across all content
-- Dark mode support
+- **Dark mode** support
+- **Multilingual** - English and Japanese UI

 ## Contributing